-The history of Red Cliffs is the story of the largest single farm settlement scheme ever undertaken in Australia.
-It began in 1918 just as the first Australian Diggers were being repatriated.
+The history of Red Cliffs is the story of the largest, and probably the most successful, soldier settlement scheme ever undertaken in Australia.
+Our story began in 1918 just as the first Australian Diggers were being repatriated after WW1.

-What hopes and ambitions filled the hearts and minds of the returned diggers, who fresh from winning a war had now won an allocation of about 15 to 16 acres of pine, belah or mallee covered earth.
-By December 1920, approximately 5,000 acres had been cleared and subdivided into 295 blocks out of a total of 700 blocks by 1923-24.
+Approximately 5,000 acres had been cleared between the river and the railway line, by December 1920 and subdivided into blocks – 276 of these were allotted in the first allocation.
+What hopes and ambitions filled the hearts and minds of the returned diggers, who fresh from winning a war had now won an allocation of about 15 to 16 acres of Pine, Belah or Mallee covered earth.